 Directing a session of bridge is an essential part of the club’s operation.
 The layout of the playing room, the smooth flow of pairs around the room, and the transfer of the boards to and from the tables are some of the director’s prime responsibilities.

-There is “office work”: keeping records of contests, collecting and accounting for table fees, looking up player’s registration numbers, answering the phone, and dear to the heart of us all, the calculation and publication of results at the end of a session and ladder.
+There is administration to do: keeping records of contests, collecting and reconciling the table fees, looking up players’ registration numbers, and, dear to the heart of us all, the calculation and publication of results at the end of a session.

 Peter Van Leeuwen

 As a club player, make good use of your director.
-They are there to help when things go awry, be it a spilt card, a bid made when it’s not your turn or a lead made out of turn.
+The director is there to help when things go awry, be it a spilt card or a bid or lead made out of turn.